LearningLocker/docs/reporting_api.md

 Parameters | Type | Description
 ----|------|----
-filters | Object  | Object of key:value objects, where the key denotes the context path and the value is the value to filter with.
+filter | Object  | Object of key:value objects, where the key denotes the context path and the value is the value to filter with.
 A value can be a string or an array.

 **Example**